m-jahn/TnSeq-pipe/README.md

 ### Step 4: Transposon frequency and distribution

 The statistical analysis of transposon insertion frequency and distribution over the genome is performed with a customized `R` notebook without using the tools from Morgan Price lab.
 The R notebook can be found in `docs/TnSeq-pipe.Rmd` together with the rendered output document `docs/TnSeq-pipe.nb.html`.
 The rendered R notebook can also be viewed directly *via* github pages using [this link](https://m-jahn.github.io/TnSeq-pipe/TnSeq-pipe.nb.html).
+The script generates two types of output:

+- The *annotated* table `pool_genes.tsv` in `data/pool/` that can be used as input for the [BarSeq](https://github.com/Asplund-Samuelsson/rebar) pipeline.
-Output figures are for example:
+- Output figures for quality controls, for example the following:

-- Reads per barcode
+*Reads per barcode*

 <img src="images/plot_reads_per_bc.svg" width="500px" style="display: block; margin: auto;" />

-- Barcode frequency mapped per chromosome location
+*Barcode frequency mapped per chromosome location*

 <img src="images/plot_Tns_on_genome.svg" width="500px" style="display: block; margin: auto;" />

-- Transposon insertion frequency per location within genes
+*Transposon insertion frequency per location within genes*

 <img src="images/plot_insertion_position.svg" width="500px" style="display: block; margin: auto;" />

 ----------------------------------------------

 ### Alternative to step 3: low-level functions